MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 ### InADayAttendees

-Represents attendees that have registered for a Training in a day course by using the Training in a day Registration canvas app.
+Represents attendees that have registered for a Training in a Day course by using the Training in a Day Registration canvas app.
 The following information is available for each attendee:

-- Attendee eMail
+- Attendee email
 - Name
-- Registered Event
+- Registered event

 ### InADayEvent

-Represents available training events created through the Training in a day Management canvas app.
+Represents available training events created through the Training in a Day Management canvas app.
 The following information is available for each event:

 - Name
 - Description
-- Start Time
+- Start time
-- End Time
+- End time
-- Max Attendees
+- Max attendees
 - Location

 ## Flows